truthtellingstudy/beautiful-jekyll/resources.md

 You can find the source code for all elements of this project in our [github repository](https://github.com/truthtellingstudy).

 This includes
-* Stata code for the meta study and the static graphs in the [research paper](http://ftp.iza.org/dp10188.pdf)
+* Stata code for the meta study and the static graphs in the [research paper](http://ftp.iza.org/dp10188.pdf),
-* The entire data set for replication
+* the entire data set for replication (in Stata and csv forms),
-* R/Shiny code for the interactive graphs on this website
+* R/Shiny code for the interactive graphs on this website,
-* The code for this website itself.
+* and the code for this website itself.

 If you want to use the static graphs in a presentation or publication, high-resolution pictures are included in this sample [PowerPoint presentation](XXX).